donnievawter/insightchat/flask-chat-app/README.md

-# Flask Chat Application
+# InsightChat - AI Chat Application with RAG

-This project is a simple chat application built using Flask.
-It provides a user-friendly interface for real-time chat interactions, allowing users to send and receive messages seamlessly.
+A clean, simple Flask-based chat application that integrates with Ollama for AI conversations and supports optional RAG (Retrieval Augmented Generation) for enhanced context.

 ## Project Structure